-boot image [check] [all] URL
+boot image [check] URL

 check (Optional) Specifies to display the firmware information for the specified file.
-This information includes the version number and model description. all (Optional) Specifies to apply the boot image file to all switch units in stack.
+This information includes the version number and model description.
 URL Specifies the URL of the file to be used as the boot image file.